International Day of the girl child is celebrated annually since 2012.

 In fact, the growing problems of the world appear to affect girls more adversely than all other constituencies or communities in any given area.

 Girls remain vulnerable and are weakened positionally, by the increasing economic inequality amongst other factors.
-In Botswana, the greatest abuses faced
+In Botswana, the greatest abuses faced by adolescent girls are gendered violence which often results in early and unplanned pregnancy, sex-work, forced sex, a decreased self-esteem as well as a decreasing space to negotiate oneself as a valid individual.

 The above often causes trauma which may go unresolved, impacting the future of girls.
 Botswana’s 2018 Relationship Study illustrates that in fact the people in the latter ages of adolescence are the most affected by gender-based violence.